 In West Sussex there are the remains of a hill fort built in 300BC.
 It’s a mystical place loved by dog walkers and ramblers.
 Take a gentle stroll around the whole area, it takes around an hour, and enjoy the views that stretch all the way to Brighton.

 7. Walk In William The Conqueror’s Footsteps

 The 1066 trail starts in Battle, ends in Pevensey and is 131 miles long.
 It’s a route taken by William The Conqueror and goes across open fields, woodland and hills.
 As you wander you pass through traditional villages with oast houses and dog-friendly pubs.
 Choose part of the route to explore and retrace some of Sussex’s famous history.
-It’s a lovely way to spend some time with your dog.
+Dog walks in Sussex are a lovely way to spend some time with your dog.